 The need for specialist shoulder expert instruction as early as possible is paramount.
 Too often these injuries are brushed over and not investigated appropriately as to long term implications which in some cases can be serious and long lasting.

 Spinal injuries are typical of cycling accident injuries, but can have catastrophic consequences.

-Injuring the spine can affect other types of the body making it difficult to move and could result in paralysis.
+Injuring the spine can have large consequences making it difficult to move and can result in paralysis.

 The most common types of spinal injury from a cycle accident are:

 - Cauda enquina injuries, which can lead to bladder and bowel dysfunction or erectile dysfunction

 Sprains & Fractures

 Due to the nature of cycling, your limbs, knees and ankles are at risk of injury when you’re on the move.